peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         int mantissaSmall,
         int exponentSmall);

-Creates a decimal number with the value exponent*10^mantissa.
+Creates a number with the value exponent*10^mantissa.

 <b>Parameters:</b>